-The ADV7344 is a high speed, digital-to-analog video encoder in a 64-pin LQFP package.
-Six high speed, NSV, 3.3 V, 14-bit video DACs provide support for composite (CVBS), S-Video (YC), and component (YPrPb/RGB) analog outputs in either standard definition (SD), enhanced definition (ED) or high definition (HD) video formats.
+The ADV7340/ADV7341 are high speed, digital-to-analog video encoders in a 64-lead LQFP package.
+Six high speed, NSV, 3.3 V, 12-bit video DACs provide support for composite (CVBS), S-Video (Y/C), and component (YPrPb/RGB) analog outputs in either standard definition (SD), enhanced definition (ED), or high definition (HD) video formats.

-The ADV7344 has a 30-bit pixel input port that can be configured in a variety of ways.
+The ADV7340/ADV7341 each have a 30-bit pixel input port that can be configured in a variety of ways.
 SD video formats are supported over a SDR interface and ED/HD video formats are supported over SDR and DDR interfaces.
 Pixel data can be supplied in either the YCrCb or RGB color spaces.

-The ADV7344 also supports embedded EAV/SAV timing codes, external video synchronization signals, and I2C and SPI communication protocols.
+The parts also support embedded EAV/SAV timing codes, external video synchronization signals, and I2C and SPI communication protocols.

-In addition, simultaneous SD and ED/HD input and output is supported.
+In addition, simultaneous SD and ED/HD input and output are supported.
 216 MHz (SD and ED) and 297 MHz (HD) oversampling ensures that external output filtering is not required, while full-drive DACs ensure that external output buffering is not required.